samfinard/samfinard.github.io/pages/dsa.md

 | Heap | Binary Heap, Fibonacci Heap|
 | Bloom Filter | Bit Array|

-Note that ADT's can be implemented by other ADT's - for example, a priority queue can be implemented using a heap.
+Note that ADTs can be implemented by other ADTs - for example, a priority queue can be implemented using a heap.

 ## The Basics